boldflight/BibleConverter/test_EPUB/output/jer.md

 ## Chapter 22

-[1] The Lord told me, “Go down to the palace of the king of Judah.
+[1] The **Lord** told me, “Go down to the palace of the king of Judah.
 Give him a message from me there.
 [2] Say: ‘Listen, O king of Judah who follows in David’s succession.
-You, your officials, and your subjects who pass through the gates of this palace must listen to the Lord’s message.
+You, your officials, and your subjects who pass through the gates of this palace must listen to the **Lord’**s message.
-[3] The Lord says, “Do what is just and right.
+[3] The **Lord** says, “Do what is just and right.
 Deliver those who have been robbed from those who oppress them.
 Do not exploit or mistreat resident foreigners who live in your land, children who have no fathers, or widows.
 Do not kill innocent people in this land.
 [4] If you are careful to obey these commands, then the kings who follow in David’s succession and ride in chariots or on horses will continue to come through the gates of this palace, as will their officials and their subjects.
 [5] But, if you do not obey these commands, I solemnly swear that this palace will become a pile of rubble.
-I, the Lord, affirm it!”’
+I, the **Lord**, affirm it!”’
-[6] “For the Lord says concerning the palace of the king of Judah, “‘This place looks like a veritable forest of Gilead to me.
+[6] “For the **Lord** says concerning the palace of the king of Judah, “‘This place looks like a veritable forest of Gilead to me.
 It is like the wooded heights of Lebanon in my eyes.
 But I swear that I will make it like a wilderness